 Of all Bachelor of Science in Nursing graduates in the state, the largest share—31 percent—graduate from the WSU College of Nursing (2010 figures).
 Employers seek out WSU graduates for their excellence in nursing practice.

 In seven years, the number of faculty research grants has more than doubled, from 66 in 2006 to 140 in June, 2012.
 During that same period, faculty researchers were awarded $27.5 million in grant dollars for studies on a wide range of topics, among them diabetes, obesity, substance abuse, rural and community health, and underserved populations and health disparities.

 At the forefront in clinical simulation

-WSU stands among ten schools chosen to participate in a national study evaluating the ideal mix of simulation and live clinical training in nursing education.
+WSU was among ten schools chosen to participate in a recently completed national study evaluating the ideal mix of simulation and live clinical training in nursing education.
 Simulation is a method of teaching future health professionals how to provide safe patient care using actors, manikins, and fellow students in realistic health care settings.
 Clinical practice and simulation labs are located at the three sites where Bachelor of Science in Nursing courses are taught, and students practice 72 fundamental skills during their first three semesters.
 Faculty members and doctoral students are simulation experts.

 National leader in distance delivery of nursing education